WeruHarrison/ml-zoomcamp-homeworks/04-evaluation/readme.md

 ---

 ## Final Thoughts
 The module gave me a lot to think about when it comes to model evaluation.
-I was familiar with the F1 scores from my bachelors studies but I realized that it is not the best metric to use.
+I was familiar with the F1 scores from my Bachelor's studies but I realized that it is not the best metric to use.
 In fact, there was no single metric that is the industry standard.
 The most interesting lesson I came out with is that model development is iterative.
 The initial model is most likely not good enough.
 These metrics can help improve it.